-CO No. Course Objectives CO-1 Understand the steps involved in the research process.
+CO No. The learners will be able to CO-1 Understand the steps involved in the research process.
 CO-2 Summarize the various types and methods of research.
 CO-3 Organize the planning of research.
 CO-4 Explain the art of report writing.
 CO-5 Develop knowledge about the tools for research.